About the Proprietors

 For us, “coffee cup theology” has been a slightly derogatory term for a while.
-It’s how we’ve referred to Christian culture’s misuse of scripture verses by taking them out of context and applying them incorrectly.
+It’s how we’ve referred to Christian culture’s misuse of scripture verses.
+People take them out of context and apply them incorrectly.
 You know what we’re talking about.
-The verse on your coffee cup that says something nice, but you have no idea what the context actually is, or how it should rightly be applied today.
+There’s a verse on your coffee cup.
+It says something nice.
+You have no idea what the context actually is or how it should be applied today.

-We’ve laughed about some of them, gotten angry about others, and wanted to cry about a few.
-So we decided we were going to make an attempt at doing coffee cup theology right.
+We’ve laughed about some of them, and gotten angry about others.
+So we decided we were going to make an attempt at doing Coffee Cup Theology right.
 This comes with a few convictions.
-And so we make the following commitments.
+And so we make these commitments:

 We will not ignore the context of a passage when seeking to apply it.
-We believe the context is important to our understanding of the biblical content, and necessary to right application of biblical principles.
+We believe the context is important to our understanding of the Bible.
+It’s necessary for the proper application of biblical principles.

-We believe 2 Timothy 3:16.
-We believe all scripture is profitable, not just the pleasant, happy sounding lines.
-And we believe it is profitable to let scripture not only teach us and encourage us, but also reprove, correct, and train us for righteousness.
-So at times we’ll be writing about verses that may not sound very comfortable, but we hope to show how all of scripture is good news to those who are in Christ, and to those who are perishing.
+We believe all scripture is profitable (II Timothy 3.16), not just the pleasant, happy sounding verses.
+Scripture not only teaches us and encourages us, but it also reproves, corrects, and trains us for righteousness.
+At times we’ll be discussing verses that do not sound very comfortable.
+We hope to show how all of scripture is good news to those who are in Christ.

-We believe theology is best done in the everyday.
-We believe academic study of the scriptures is important, but we also believe that every Christian is a theologian, and that theology is best done in the flow of everyday life, not divorced from it.
+We believe that every Christian is a theologian.
+And we believe that theology is best done in the flow of everyday life, not divorced from it.
 Theology should be informed and studied, but also experienced and lived.
+The study of God and His Word shouldn’t be rushed.
+We believe it’s best to take it slow and steady, growing in grace and knowledge of Jesus Christ over time.

 We also believe that theology is best when done in community, not isolation.
-That’s why we sit together at the dinning room table and discuss what we’re reading.
+That’s why we sit together and discuss what we’re reading.
 It’s also why we believe so strongly in the importance of the church.
-And it’s why we regularly consult theologians of previous ages to benefit from their wisdom.
+And it’s why we regularly consult theologians of earlier ages to gain from their wisdom.
 It really isn’t about Jesus and me, but rather, Jesus and we.
-The biblical story is the story of God saving a people for his possession.
-To be a people, we must be plural and together, not singular and isolated.

-While we do not consider these documents perfect or exhaustive in expression, they are accurate summaries of that body of doctrine which we believe is found in Holy Scripture and ought to be preached, and taught in the local church.
+We believe theology belongs to the church.
+And we think previous generations of the church had valuable insight into Scripture.
+For this reason, we affirm the following Creeds and Confession.
+We don’t consider these documents perfect or exhaustive in expression.
+But we do believe they are accurate summaries of that body of doctrine which is found in Holy Scripture.
+Therefore, they ought to be preached, and taught in the home and in the local church.

 - The Apostles’ Creed